|

 Is there a new situation, person, toy, or change that could be causing your dog to hump?

-Sometimes a change of routine or something new in the environment can shake a dog up – dogs are creatures of habit, and they appreciate having a schedule.
+Sometimes, a change in routine or something new in the environment can upset a dog, as they are creatures of habit and appreciate having a predictable schedule.

 Do a visual examination of the dog’s groin to identify any apparent infection or irritation.
-If you find any or otherwise suspect one or more medical issues, contact your dog’s veterinarian.
+If you suspect any medical issues or find any abnormalities, contact your dog’s veterinarian.

 Train your dog to stop mounting